Spencer Gray: 2008–2010

-Warren found it hard to cope with him, but Spencer has begged Warren not to hand him over to Social Services.
+The character Warren Fox found it hard to cope with him, but Spencer begged Warren not to hand him over to Social Services.
 Warren promised to look after him and told him he loved him as a brother.
-Warren asked him to become his best-man at his wedding to Louise Summers.
+Warren asked him to become his best man at his wedding to Louise Summers.
 He became friends with Sasha Valentine who helped Warren look after him.
 Spencer went into Warren's car after he shouted at him, Warren then hit Spencer in public viewing.
 Spencer later began walking the village where Theresa McQueen, Anita Roy and Lauren Valentine got him to buy alcohol.
 Warren was later accused of murder and began losing his temper even more, Spencer then stood up to him telling him to leave Sasha alone.
-This resulted in Warren hitting Spencer again, at this point Spencer left home and asked Sasha to leave, however she could not as she loved him.
+This resulted in Warren hitting Spencer again.
+At this point, Spencer left home and asked Sasha to leave, however, she could not as she loved him.
 Warren later regretted it and asked Spencer to forgive him.
 Calvin met Spencer and offered him to stay at his house.
 After Warren's death, Spencer regretted leaving home and admitted to Carmel that he loved him.

 In episodes after Warren's solicitor informed Spencer that Warren had left The Loft, Evissa and his flat to him in his will.
 Spencer was fooled into selling The Loft to Ash Roy after he tricked Spencer into believing that Warren was still alive and that he wanted Spencer to sell The Loft.
-On the day of Warren's funeral Spencer initially refused to go because of bad memories from his mother funeral, he later was convinced to go and during the service Spencer had a dramatic 'episode' and banged on the coffin begging him to wake up.
+On the day of Warren's funeral, Spencer initially refused to go because of bad memories from his mother's funeral, he later was convinced to go and during the service, Spencer had a dramatic 'episode' and banged on the coffin begging him to wake up.
 Ash was found out and the deed was shredded.
 Calvin began struggling to cope with Spencer and his unruly behaviour.
-Realising he can not go on, Calvin organised Spencer to be put into a home however when Sasha returned from visiting her brother she offered Spencer a room back at the valentines he declined saying he liked where he lived now.
+Realising he could not go on, Calvin organised Spencer to be put into a home however when Sasha returned from visiting her brother she offered Spencer a room back at the Valentines', which he declined saying he liked where he lived now.

 In late 2009, after a brief hiatus, Spencer became friends with students India Longford and Dave Colburn.
-Dave used Spencer by getting free drinks off him when Calvin caught him out they argued about how Calvin too uses Spencer for his businesses this resulted in Calvin punching Dave.
+Dave used Spencer by getting free drinks from him when Calvin caught him out they argued about how Calvin too uses Spencer for his business, which resulted in Calvin punching Dave.
 Meanwhile, Spencer developed a crush on India but when she turned him down Spencer picked up a live firework which burnt his hand.